 It’s a curious thing that bush teas blend so well with the deep, rich flavor of vanilla bean.

 Vanilla enjoyed as either ground bean or as a vanilla-bean extract is both pungent and aromatic.
 These are two elements of many popular camellia teas, so this may explain why bush tea drinkers also have a strong preference for vanilla blends.

 Either way, do not fret!
 There are alternative vanilla-flavored bush tea brands that please the palate.

 There’s a catch, however.
 Every brand that I researched only offers bush teas with natural vanilla flavoring, which is to say that the source of vanilla is not directly from the bean but from the food laboratory.

 Natural flavors are not all bad and there’s no evidence I’m aware of that they’re harmful.
 But if you’re looking for an authentic source of vanilla flavor blended with bush tea, you’ll have to search pretty hard.

 But if you’re at peace with natural flavorings, then try this highly-rated vanilla rooibos from Equal Exchange, a worker-owned cooperative that only contracts with small co-op farms.

 According to tea tasters, Equal Exchange organic vanilla rooibos tea is sweet and tangy and has the pungent, aromatic quality that is really unique to a vanilla and rooibos blend.

 There are no other herbs or spices added to this rooibos so you’re getting just the two main ingredients and nothing else.

 Each string-free, tag-free tea bag is individually wrapped to preserve freshness.
-Try this tea by Equal Exchange to raise your social conscious and feed your vanilla-rooibos craving.
+Try this tea by Equal Exchange to raise your social consciousness and feed your vanilla-rooibos craving.